Dimencia/DU-Orbital-Hud/README.md

 If you wish to save your current config, right click your seat and Copy Lua Configuration to Clipboard, and save it somewhere

 # Usage
-Click on **D_flying_construct_MIN_HUD.conf** or FULL_HUD above.
-MIN_HUD just gets rid of the extra UI clutter near the cursor on the Rezoix hud, the widgets are the same between them.
+Click on **D_flying_construct_FULL_HUD.conf** or FULL_HUD above.
 On the top right, right click the 'RAW' button and click Save Link As...

 Save the file to *%ProgramData%\Dual Universe\Game\data\lua\autoconf\custom*, the filename does not matter (as long as it's still .conf)

 In-game, right click your seat and go to *Advanced -> Update custom autoconf list*

-Then *Advanced -> Run Custom Autoconfigure -> D's Flying Construct with HUD*
+Then *Advanced -> Run Custom Autoconfigure -> D's Flying Construct with HUD Archaegeo V1*

 This should set everything up and you're good to go